Jankoo2000/edp_projeckt/README.md

-EDP project - training app
+EDP project - training app for event-driven programming course at the Military Unviversity of Technology